WE ARE Curriculum

 Article 29: Your education should help you use and develop your talents and abilities.

-Our WE ARE curriculum (which encompasses the foundation subjects of the 2014 National Curriculum) is fundamental to the delivery of our school vision for Penwortham to be:
+Our WE ARE curriculum (Wellbeing I Equality I Aspiration I Relevance I Environment) encompasses the subjects of the 2014 National Curriculum and is fundamental to the delivery of Penwortham's vision to be:

 Statement of Intent

-Our curriculum is inclusive, aspirational and text rich with a focus on mastery.
-It is expertly constructed by staff who share those values and who are knowledgeable, reflective and ambitious for all of the children of Penwortham.
+Our WE ARE curriculum is inclusive, aspirational and text rich with a focus on mastery.
+It celebrates and represents our diverse community, the local area and wider world.
+It is expertly crafted by staff who are reflective, knowledgeable and ambitious for all of the children of Penwortham.
 Learning is carefully planned to be progressive, connected and purposeful ensuring that pupil experiences develop learning of genuine depth which we define as a change and addition to long term memory.
 Sequences of learning are reviewed rigorously to secure the highest possible outcomes for every child in our school.

 Whole School Overview Year Group Half Termly Overviews